francopasut/academic/content/en/post/shrink-pdf-bash-python/index.md

 ---
-title: "Reduce single or multiple PDF size in GNU/Linux Bash and Python"
+title: "Reducing the size of single or multiple PDF documents in GNU/Linux Bash and Python"
 date: 2024-03-09
 slug:  shrink_pdf_bash_python
 categories: